ncoghlan/misc/notes/python_kerberos.rst

 publish what I figured out.
 Besides, it gives me an excuse to try out Kenneth Reitz's famous `requests`_ module :)

+.. note:

+    After I originally wrote this article, Kenneth accepted a `pull request`_ that added Kerberos authentication support directly to ``requests``.
+With the refactored 1.0 release, that support has been moved out to a separate `requests-kerberos`_ project.

 All examples in this document are from a Python 2 interactive session.
 As far as I know, there is not yet a Python 3 compatible version of the `kerberos`_ module available.